crownstone/crownstone-home-assistant/README.md

 * Extremely easy to set up
 * Instant updates for switch states and data
 * Dynamically adding and removing devices/entities
-* Real-time power usage measurements using the Crownstone USB
+* Real-time power and energy usage measurements using the Crownstone USB
 * Keeps track of **who** is in which room!
 * Custom advanced presence triggers to make your whole home react to your presence!